systemtruststores/systemtruststores.github.io/docs/README.md

 ## Libraries

-The following languages require you to install a **library** that does TLS certificate verification via the system truststore:
+The following languages require you to install a **library** that connects to the system truststore:

 | Language | Library                                                              | Status           |
 |----------|----------------------------------------------------------------------|------------------|